 When we reached the park there was a line 20 cars deep waiting to go in for day use.
-Thankfully they had a line just for campers that was empty so we passed the cars and signed in for reserved camp site.
+Thankfully they had a line just for campers that was empty so we passed the cars and signed in for the reserved campsite.
 It was great seeing so many families out exploring on Christmas day instead of staying home playing with their latest video games from Santa!
-There’s a lodge just before the entrance kiosk that has a great shop, cafe and restaurant.
-We stopped after our hike to pick up last minute snacks and buy a couple souvenirs.
+There’s a lodge just before the entrance kiosk that has a great shop, cafe, and restaurant.
+We stopped after our hike to pick up last-minute snacks and buy a couple of souvenirs.
 No judging, we were on vacation playing the tourists that we were! 😉

 Pfeiffer Big Sur State Park is very well maintained and the signage is great!
 It’s a big park so getting lost would have been easy if trails weren’t marked as well as they are!

 Buzzards Roost Hike